 The answer is YES, absolutely.
-But if your website developers are not experienced in SEO, then you should include your SEO team in the website redesign process.
+If your website developers are not experienced in SEO, then you should include an SEO team in the website redesign process.

 It is also possible to lose all your natural, organic SEO visibility if certain steps aren’t taken.

-But sometimes, even though I’ve asked to stay involved and be consulted in the re-design sometimes a web development team are busy focused on the redesign and neglect to contact me.
+But sometimes, even though I’ve asked to stay involved and be consulted in the re-design sometimes a web development team is busy focused on the redesign and neglects to contact me.
 In these rare cases, I’ve been able to re-work the website in the immediate days and weeks after the new site is launched.
-This blog post is simply outlining some of the things to look out for, prepare for, or to ask your web developer about.
+This blog post is simply outlining some of the things to look out for, to prepare for.

 Keep Web Page File Names the Same

-If your “About” page file name was about.html then the new site should be about.html or if you are switching technologies to something like WordPress then it should be /about/.
+The “file name” is the name of the file that appears in the URL (not necessarily the “name” of your page.)
+If your “About” page file name was /about.html then a new html site should be about.html.
+Or if you are switching technologies to a CMS (content management system) like WordPress then it would be /about/.

 Keep Web Page Titles the Same or Consistent for Standard Pages

-When Redesigning Your Website, Prepare for a Smooth Transition
+When Redesigning Your Website, Prepare for Optimal Images

-When you send your images, don’t just send the camera file name.
-Rename the images to something meaningful.
+When you send your images to your website designer, rename your images to something meaningful.
 This will not only help your website developer to quickly identify which image goes on which page, but it will also help your SEO.

 Ask Your Website Developer to include Redirects